Hoi An Street Food Tour – Our Self-Guided Itinerary for Street Food Lovers

 Mosey over to the fascinating Hoi An Museum of History and Culture, then make a detour to the Banh Mi Queen before visiting the Quan Cong Temple and Fujian Chinese Assembly Hall, both on Tran Phu street.
 Slip down Hoang Van Thu in the direction of the riverside for Tan Ky Old House, to admire one of the best preserved of the ancient houses.

-Go see the charming Japanese Covered Bridge, then continue down Nguyen Thi Minh Khai to the Phung Hung Old House before returning along Tran Phu where you should call into the Cantonese Chinese Assembly Hall.
+Work up an appetite by walking back to the Japanese Covered Bridge, then continue down Nguyen Thi Minh Khai to the Phung Hung Old House before returning along Tran Phu where you should call into the Cantonese Chinese Assembly Hall.
 After, stroll up Le Loi to visit the Tran Family Chapel and Ba Le Well.
 By now, you should be hungry again…

 2pm – Bun Bo